-- You work for a private employer that had at least 50 employees during at least 20 workweeks in the current or previous calendar year, - · You work for an elementary or public or private secondary school, or - · You work for a public agency, such as a local, state or federal - government agency.
-Most federal employees are covered by Title II of the FMLA, administered by the Office of Personnel Management
+- You work for a private employer that had at least 50 employees during at least 20 workweeks in the current or previous calendar year, - You work for an elementary or public or private secondary school, or You work for a public agency, such as a local, state or federal - You work for a publicagency, such as a local, state or federal government agency.
+Most federal employees are covered by Title II of the FMLA, administered by the Office of Personnel Management.